YuliyaValova/DataEngineer_SparkPractice/README.md

 <br>
 1. Pull the current version of this repo to your computer.
 <br>
 2. Make a jar of this project using sbt shell: sbt package.
-By default it's location: .\target\scala-2.12
+By default jar's location: .\target\scala-2.12
 <br>
-3. Update this command with your credentials for COS and run in your spark\bin folder from cmd
+3. Update this command with your credentials for COS & DB2 and run in your spark\bin folder from cmd
 <br>
 <br>./bin/spark-submit \
 <br>